typings/typings/docs/examples.md

 There are a number of kinds of source package which you may write typings for:

-1. Packages that, when loaded, extend the global scope environment with a number of new functions / variables / classes etc. An example is [mocha](https://github.com/mochajs/mocha) which has [an global type definition](https://github.com/typed-typings/env-mocha) and is listed in the [Typings Registry under env](https://github.com/typings/registry/blob/master/env/mocha.json).
+1. Packages that, when loaded, extend the global scope environment with a number of new functions / variables / classes etc. An example is [mocha](https://github.com/mochajs/mocha) which has [a global type definition](https://github.com/typed-typings/env-mocha) and is listed in the [Typings Registry under env](https://github.com/typings/registry/blob/master/env/mocha.json).

 2. Packages that should be loaded using a script tag.
 An example is [knockout](https://github.com/knockout/knockout) which has [this global type definition](https://github.com/typed-contrib/knockout/tree/master/global) and is listed in the [Typings Registry under global](https://github.com/typings/registry/blob/master/global/knockout.json).